Umami Pot

 Instructions

-• Remove the seeds and membrane from kabocha, then cut it into bite-sized pieces.
-Place the pieces in a microwave-safe bowl, cover the bowl with plastic wrap, and microwave on medium power (500W) for about 5 minutes, until the kabocha is tender.
+• Remove the seeds and membrane from the kabocha squash, then cut it into bite-sized pieces.
+Place the pieces in a microwave-safe bowl, cover the bowl with plastic wrap or a microwave-safe lid, and microwave on medium power (500-600W) for about 5 to 6 minutes, until the kabocha is tender.

 Japanese kabocha salad_instruction-1

-• Sprinkle salt and pepper over the kabocha, and mash it with a fork or spoon until it loses its shape (you can leave it a bit chunky if you prefer).
+• Sprinkle salt and pepper over the kabocha, and mash it with a fork or spoon until mostly broken down (leaving some chunks if you prefer).
 Let it cool down to just below body temperature.

 Japanese kabocha salad_instruction-2

-• Slice onion very thinly.
-Sprinkle salt or sugar over the slices and massage them.
-Arrange the slices so that they overlap as little as possible, and let them sit for about 10 minutes.
-Then, squeeze them by hand to remove any moisture.
+• Slice the onion very thinly.
+Sprinkle salt or sugar over the slices, gently rub them, and let them sit for about 10 minutes, spreading them out as much as possible to avoid overlap.
+After that, squeeze them by hand to remove any excess moisture.

 Japanese kabocha salad_instruction-3